Ferripro321/Atelier-Translator/README.md

 # Atelier Translator
 A simple tool that uses AI to translate Atelier games into any language.
+(Warning: It only translates the story and submissions text, ui won't be translated)

 Now with v2 Atelier Translator has a web ui and it's more easy than ever to use, anyone can use this tool now, no need to touch a single line of code anymore!